 As with the Power 2 Plus, the Power Source 8 gives you access to eight quiet isolated outputs, and can power 9V, 12V, and 18V pedals.
 What’s handy about it is that you can also switch all outputs to 9V.

 For midsized pedal setups, this power brick should give you everything you need, and at a mid range cost, it’s a good deal too.

 It’s still a newcomer on the scene, but the Accel should work great as a Voodoo Lab alternative.

 5. Joyo Power Supply 2 JP-02 Power Supply

 Okay, you like the idea of a power supply, but you don’t have much of a budget.
 Or, maybe you’re looking for a makeshift solution, even if just for now.

 Most customer reviews for the Joyo are at least decent, though reportedly it can be a bit noisy.
-Let’s face it – you’re not going to get the best of the best for just $50, but they’re not lying when they say it’s a power supply.
+Let’s face it – you’re not going to get the best of the best considering the price, but they’re not lying when they say it’s a power supply.

 6. MXR M238 Iso-Brick Power Supply

 If you like being different, the M238 might just be the brick for you.
-This sleek, white unit’s cost is about average at $150, it offers 10 fully isolated outputs, and they’ve kept the noise to a minimum.
+This sleek, white unit’s cost is about average, it offers 10 fully isolated outputs, and they’ve kept the noise to a minimum.
 The voltage output can also be set anywhere between 6V and 15V.